MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 # Camera placement recommendations for Dynamics 365 Connected Store (public preview)

 This article provides camera placement recommendations for Microsoft Dynamics 365 Connected Store (public preview).
-It includes general guidelines as well as specific recommendations for height, angle, and camera-to-focal-point-distance for the three different zones (**Display effectiveness**, **Queue management**, and **Shopper analytics**).
+It includes general guidelines as well as specific recommendations for height, angle, and camera-to-focal-point-distance for the three different zones (Display effectiveness, Queue management, and Shopper analytics).

 ## General guidelines